iliabylich/ruby-ractors-and-concurrent-data-structures/src/better_queue/writing_a_web_server.md

 end
 ```

-> It doesn't really matter how we read and parse request body, but if you curious feel free to take a look at the [full example](https://github.com/iliabylich/ractors-playground/blob/master/tests/web-server.rb#L30).
+> It doesn't really matter how we read and parse request body, but if you are curious feel free to take a look at the [full example](https://github.com/iliabylich/ractors-playground/blob/master/tests/web-server.rb#L30).
 In short, I'm reading from the socket with `read_nonblock` until there's nothing to read and then there's a dummy parser that can only handle HTTP 1 text-based format.
 >
-> We could re-use an existing library like `webrick` but I'm not sure if they can be called from non-main Ractor.
+> We could re-use an existing library like `webrick` but I'm not sure if they can be called from non-main Ractors.

 This server has 3 endpoints:

 1. `/slow` - takes 100ms to execute, during all this time it does CPU-only work
 2. `/fast` - replies immediately with a static payload
-3. `/dynamic/:id` - "loads" data from our fake database and returns dynamic response
+3. `/dynamic/:id` - "loads" the data from our fake database and returns dynamic response

-It's absolutely OK it if looks ugly, I made it simple to fit a few space as possible.
-Things like database connection that we've got from the pool can be easily placed in `Ractor.current[:database]` to make it globally accessing within request scope (so `User.find(<id>)` from ActiveRecord can still exist in this world).
+It's absolutely OK it if looks ugly, I made it simple to take as few space as possible.
+Things like database connection that we've got from the pool can be easily placed in `Ractor.current[:database]` to make it globally accessible within the scope of request (so `User.find(<id>)` from ActiveRecord can still exist in this world).

 When we run our script we get the following output: